thesidsridhar/evm2cspr/details.md

 * M2
 	* Succesful conversion and deployment of ERC20 contract on Casper Testnet
-	* Succesful conversion and deployment of Gnosis SAFE multisig contract on Casper Testnet
+	* Succesful conversion and deployment of Gnosis SAFE multi-sig contract on Casper Testnet
 	* Succesful conversion and deployment of 1Inch contract on Casper Testnet
 	* Succesful conversion and deployment of Aave contract on Casper Testnet
 	* Succesful conversion and deployment of Uni v1 contract on Casper Testnet